Germany - Climate

 Germany’s climate-related ODA predominantly focuses on climate change mitigation

-The majority of Germany’s climate-related ODA flows into projects targeting climate change mitigation (65%).
-Measures focusing on adaptation to climate change account for 57% of Germany’s climate financing.
-As is apparent from the relative size of these percentages, there is also significant overlap between the two markers; a project can target both adaptation and mitigation.
-In 2019, 22% of Germany’s funding in the climate sector was channeled toward projects tagged with both markers.
+The majority of Germany’s climate-related ODA flows into projects targeting climate change mitigation (67%).
+Measures focusing on adaptation to climate change account for 55% of Germany’s climate financing.
+As is apparent from the relative size of these percentages, there is also a significant overlap between the two markers; a project can target both adaptation and mitigation.
+In 2019, 23% of Germany’s funding in the climate sector was channeled toward projects tagged with both markers.
 (For more information on the markers, see box.)

-German civil society organizations (CSOs) have criticized Germany’s strong focus on mitigation, emphasizing that increased funding in adaptation projects is pivotal to safeguard the livelihoods of the population affected by climate change in low-income countries.
+German civil society organizations (CSOs) have criticized Germany’s strong focus on mitigation, emphasizing that increased funding for adaptation projects is pivotal to safeguarding the livelihoods of the population affected by climate change in low-income countries (LICs).

-The largest share of Germany’s climate financing was spent on energy-related projects (27%) in 2019, followed by projects focusing on agriculture (17%; including forestry, fishing, rural development), water and sanitation (15%), and environmental protection (12%).
+The largest share of Germany’s climate financing was spent on energy-related projects (21%) in 2020, followed by projects focusing on environmental protection (15%), agriculture (14%; including forestry, fishing, rural development), and water and sanitation (13%).

 Germany is committed to multilateral climate finance